 Raja Ampat is world renowned for its spectacular above water scenery and sparsely inhabited tropical islands.
 Pristine rain forest decorates the tops of the dramatic limestone cliffs and there are hundreds of deserted bays and many other hidden treasures to discover around the myriad of islands.
 It’s a kayaker’s wonderland, featuring an intricate coastline with caves, bays, gorges, hidden rivers – all of them teeming with exotic tropical flora and fauna.

-Exciting topside adventures start on the countless, isolated white sandy beaches and opportunities exist for thrilling speedboat rides around the karst formation islets to explore cathedral-like caves.
+Exciting topside adventures start on the countless, isolated white sandy beaches, whether enjoying a sunset BBQ or the beginning of a trek to a remote waterfall.
+Many opportunities exist for thrilling speedboat rides around the karst formation islets to explore cathedral-like caves.
 There is even the chance to visit a working pearl farm and purchase some of their valuable produce direct from the source.

 For the lucky few, rainforest hikes past exotic orchids growing from jagged crevices, can climax with the unique experience of witnessing the male Birds of Paradise performing their elaborate early morning courtship dances to attract a mate.

 The lagoon anchorage at the island of Wayag is a visually stunning location to explore for a few days.
 Encompassed by vibrant vegetation and tranquil waters, the karst formations can be explored during lazy afternoon tender rides, there is something exciting and inspiring about exploring isolated bays where few people have ever been.